Sorry, but this is only available to Google employees at the moment. Make sure you've joined the chromeos-team group.

 Go to https://firstname.lastname@example.org&builder=no-vmtest-pre-cq&builder=release to view the status of your job.

-If you want to double check the exact category name of any bot, you can look it up either by launching a tryjob with it (see above), or, for advanced users, by looking in chromite/cbuildbot/config_dump.json (the template is listed as "_template") under the bot name.
+If you want to double check the exact category name of any bot, you can look it up either by launching a tryjob with it (see above), or by looking in chromite/cbuildbot/config_dump.json (the template is listed as "_template") under the bot name.